-The Council will notify the Secretary of the USDE, the appropriate state licensing or authorizing agency, the appropriate accrediting agencies, and, upon request, the public within 30 days of receiving notification from the college if it has decided to withdraw voluntarily from candidate status, provisional accreditation, or accreditation.
+The Council will notify the US Secretary of Education, the appropriate state licensing or authorizing agency, the appropriate accrediting agencies, and, upon request, the public within 10 days of receiving notification from the college if it has decided to withdraw voluntarily from candidate status, preaccreditation, or accreditation.

-The Council will notify the Secretary of the USDE, the appropriate state licensing or authorizing agency, the appropriate accrediting agencies, and, upon request, the public within 30 days of the date on which provisional accreditation, or accreditation lapses if the college notifies the Council that it will not request renewal of its provisional accreditation or accreditation status.
+The Council will notify the US Secretary of Education, the appropriate state licensing or authorizing agency, the appropriate accrediting agencies, and, upon request, the public within 10 days of the date on which preaccreditation or accreditation lapses if the college notifies the Council that it will not request renewal of its preaccreditation or accreditation status.